I know why people search “Why I Left eXp Realty” so often.

 In some parts of the country, having a physical office is valuable.

-Some real estate brokers are just unable to be productive while working from home.
+Some real estate brokers cannot be productive while working from home.

-Even though eXp World is very user-friendly and efficient, there are still some people who would rather drive to a real office and meet with someone in person rather than use the online platform.
+Even though eXp World is very user-friendly and efficient, some people still would rather drive to an actual office and meet with someone in person rather than use the online platform.

-There are some agents who are under the impression that it is required to have an office in order to run a thriving real estate agency.
+Some agents are under the impression that it is required to have an office to run a thriving real estate agency.

 However, this is not the case.

-Many of these agents will eventually decide to quit eXp Realty because the online platform is holding them back.
+Many of these agents will eventually quit eXp Realty because the online platform is holding them back.

-Agents have a responsibility to act in a manner that benefits both themselves and their company.
+Agents are responsible for acting in a manner that benefits both themselves and their company.

-eXp Realty agents are allowed to rent or own their own office space, but this can be expensive.
+eXp Realty agents can rent or own their office space, but this can be expensive.

 Many of the agents at eXp Realty formerly worked at brokerages like Keller Williams and Coldwell Banker.
-In those brokerages, it is standard practice to work out of an office.
+In those brokerages, working out of an office is standard practice.

-Therefore, when an agent makes the switch to eXp Realty, they find out fast if working virtually is something that they like.
+Therefore, when an agent switches to eXp Realty, they find out fast if working virtually is something they like.

 Some agents soon transfer back to their prior agency, while others look for an entirely new brokerage to work for.